syntaxlexx/laravel-5-messenger/readme.md

 | 5.3             | v1 [1.0.8]         |
 | 5.2             | v1 [1.0.8]         |
 | 5.1             | v1 [1.0.8]         |

+> Get on to voting for a tailwind/vue.js/vuerouter version of the project

 ## Features
 * Multiple conversations per user